Use sharing auditing in the Office 365 audit log

 On the Home tab, click Sort & Filter, and then click Filter.

-In the Sort & Filter dropdown list on the Operations column, clear all selections, then select SharingSet and SharingInvitationCreated, and click OK.
+In the Sort & Filter dropdown list on the Operations column, clear all selections, then select one or more the following sharing-related events and then click Ok.

-Excel displays the rows for the SharingSet and SharingInvitationCreated events.
+Excel displays the rows for the events you selected.

 Go to the column named TargetUserOrGroupType and select it.

-Now Excel displays the rows for SharingInvitationCreated and SharingSet events AND where the target user is outside of your organization, because external users are identified by the value TargetUserOrGroupType:Guest.
+Now Excel displays the rows for sharing events AND where the target user is outside of your organization, because external users are identified by the value TargetUserOrGroupType:Guest.

-Although it's not included in the previous table, the ObjectId property identifies the resource that was shared with the target user; for example
+For the audit records that are displayed, the ObjectId column identifies the resource that was shared with the target user; for example